bmsuisse/lakeapi/README.md

 [![tests](https://github.com/bmsuisse/lakeapi/actions/workflows/python-test.yml/badge.svg?branch=main)](https://github.com/bmsuisse/lakeapi/actions/workflows/python-test.yml)

-A FastAPI plugin that allows you to expose your data lake as an API, allowing several output formats such as Parquet, Csv, Json, Excel, ...
+A `FastAPI` plugin that allows you to expose your data lake as an API, allowing several output formats such as Parquet, Csv, Json, Excel, ...

-The Lake API also includes a minimal security layer for convenience (Basic Auth), but you can also bring your own.
+The LakeAPI also includes a minimal security layer for convenience (Basic Auth), but you can also bring your own.

 Unlike [roapi](https://github.com/roapi/roapi), we intentionally do not expose most SQL by default, but limit the possible queries with a config.
 This makes it easy for you to control what happens to your data.
 If you want the SQL endpoint, you can enable it.